 Does Brave Browser use a lot of CPU?

-Brave is a fast, secure, and safe browser that blocks intrusive ads and trackers by default.
-While we all appreciate the blocking of ads, this, in turn, means that the browser uses more CPU power.
+🟣 Brave is a fast, secure, and safe browser that blocks intrusive ads and trackers by default.
+While we all appreciate the ad-blocking feature, this, in turn, means that the browser uses more CPU power.

 High CPU usage can cause slow performance and even make the computer seem unresponsive.
-This is especially true for computers that are already struggling with performance issues.
+If your computer is already struggling with performance issues, you may want to consider another browser.

 If you are not actively using any additional tabs or windows, it is best to close them.
 This will reduce the memory footprint of the program, which can help lower CPU usage.